top of page

 goddesses, superheroes/sheroes/humans, villains, etc. and then make millions and

 sometimes billions of dollars off of our appropriated culture.
-When we ask for our art

-back, they claim that if they return the art, it would get stolen because of our corrupt
+When we ask for our art back, they claim that if they return the art, it would get stolen because of our corrupt government full of politicians that colonizers fund/pressure, or by rebels that they and/or their investors fund because they create situations of

-then steal hungry children and psychologically manipulate them into becoming rebel
+economic suppression then steal hungry children and psychologically manipulate them into becoming rebel soldiers.
+However, they covertly conceal the root causes of the

-present themselves as "helping" to "preserve" history.
-Colonizers often make so much
+corruption and present themselves as "helping" to "preserve" history.

-money that by the time we figure out that the star of their show was actually an
+Colonizers often make so much money that by the time we figure out that the star of

-African, they can afford to stall us in legal litigation for years while they attempt to
+their show was actually an African, they can afford to stall us in legal litigation for years

-cover up their tracks or reframe their actions and spam the public with false rhetoric
+while they attempt to cover up their tracks or reframe their actions and spam the public

-in and rescue us or stop the conflict.
+colonizer to swoop in and rescue us or stop the conflict.

 Oloya uses them as symbols of modernity and plastic waste from outside Africa, which contrast vividly with the organic bark cloth that comes from inside the continent.
 'Much of our environment in Africa is not made in Africa.
 It is brought in and is rotting in Africa,' says the artist.
 'But I put the dead phones on the dress to give people hope - we can recycle things, we can reuse things.' ...
 Oloya managed to escape after 18 months.
 And art became his refuge.
 In 2004, he graduated from Makerere School of Fine Art - paying his way by DJing at night and selling toys that he had been making since he was a child.
 Oloya believes in the power of art to change people's lives. ☥ Penny Dale From, 'Peter Oloya - The Ugandan LRA Child Soldier Who Moulded A New Future In Art'